vladikk/learning-ddd/wolfdesk/README.md

     b.
 It has to leverage serverless computing, which allows it to elastically scale its compute resources based on the operations on active tickets

-## Core Subdomains
+### Core Subdomains

-1. Ticket lifecycle management algorithm that is intended to close tickets and thus encourage users to open new ones (R2a)
+1. Ticket lifecycle management algorithm that is intended to close tickets and thus encourage users to open new ones
-2. Fraud detection system to prevent abuse of its business model (R2b)
+2. Fraud detection system to prevent abuse of its business model
-3. Support autopilot that both eases the tenants' support agents' work and further reduces the tickets' lifespan (R3)
+3. Support autopilot that both eases the tenants' support agents' work and further reduces the tickets' lifespan

-## Generic Subdomains
+### Generic Subdomains

-1. "Industry Standard" ways of authenticating and authorizing users (R4a)
+1. "Industry Standard" ways of authenticating and authorizing users
-2. Using external providers for authentication and authorization (SSO) (R4b)
+2. Using external providers for authentication and authorization (SSO)
-3. The serverless compute infrastructure the company leverages to ensure elastic scalability and minimize the compute costs of onboarding new tenants (R7)
+3. The serverless compute infrastructure the company leverages to ensure elastic scalability and minimize the compute costs of onboarding new tenants

-## Supporting Subdomains
+### Supporting Subdomains

 1. Tenant onboarding
-2. Billing (R1)
+2. Billing
-3. Management of a tenant's ticket categories (R5a)
+3. Management of a tenant's ticket categories
-4. Management of tenant's products, regarding which the customers can open support tickets (R5b)
+4. Management of tenant's products, regarding which the customers can open support tickets
-5. Entry of a tenant's support agent's work schedules (R6)
+5. Entry of a tenant's support agent's work schedules

-## Ubiquitous Language

-- Customers are the external actors creating new tickets, and are associated to tenants
-- Agents are external actors acting on created tickets, and are associated to tenants
-- Tenants are the "internal" customers of the system, and manage their own agents and customers
-- There is an onboarding process for tenants
-- There is an administration interface for system administrators and tenants
-- Charging model based on the number of tickets opened during a charging period
-- The ticket lifecycle management algorithm ensures that inactive tickets are automatically closed
-- The fraud detection algorithm prevents tenants from abusing the business model
-- The support autopilot functionality tries to find solutions for new tickets automatically
-- A ticket belongs to a support category and it associated with a product for which the tenant provides support
-- A support agent can only process tickets during their work time, which is defines by their shift schedules

-## Other Considerations

-- Ticket escalation can only be requested by the customer owning the ticket (when the SLA has been violated)
-- Customers and agents can add messages to the ticket
-- Messages can optionally have a list of attachments - attachments cannot be added independently
-- Customers and agents can acknowledge messages entered by the other side of the conversation
-- Customers and agents can mark the ticket resolved
-- Tenants can have a "very large" number of products to support - influence in aggregate boundary around products
-- Tenants can have a "very large" number of agents - influence in aggregate boundary around agents
-- Other tenant properties like categories, name, website, etc can be updated as a whole